-CLEARANCES: Mirrors, windows and all other types of glass are deemed combustible.
+COMBUSTIBLE MATERIALS: Mirrors, windows and all other types of glass are also deemed combustible.

-IMPORTANT: All hearth dimensions on this page refer to the unit being raised 150mm or greater above floor level when using the standard hearth requirements, refer to page 13
+HEARTH: All hearth dimensions on this page refer to the unit being raised 150mm or greater above floor level when using the standard hearth requirements, refer to page 13.